JoshOlives/WhatTheSport/README.md

 you can uncomment lines 97, 105, 114, and 123.
 This will cause a notification to go off 10 seconds from the current time for any game.
 - Landscape mode not supported
+- Sign up as a new user and select what sports and teams you are interested in
+- look at the schedules of those teams in the schedules page or look at people posting about those teams in the posts page
+- If you want to be able to see all posts and games then select the upside triangle icon in the upper right and toggle all teams
+- To enable dark mode then open the sliding menu in upper left and go to the settings page and toggle dark mode
+- To change the teams you are following go to the account page and tap on the following cell
+- To change your profile picture tap on your profile picture or tap the "change profile picture label in account page"
+- To add calendar event or notification simply tap on the calendar or bell icon on the schedules page
+- IMPORTANT: You must click the icons in the sliding menu to transition NOT the label
 <!-- end of the list -->